UlyssesZh/UlyssesZh.github.io/_posts/2025-04-11-laplacian-annulus.md

 title: Eigenfunctions of the Laplacian on an annulus with homogeneous Neumann boundary condition
 date: 2025-04-11 00:40:49 -0700
 categories:
   - math
 tags:
   - mathematical physics
   - pde
   - ode
   - long paper
 layout: post
+excerpt: >
-excerpt: 'Several features of the eigenfunctions of the Laplacian on an annulus with homogeneous Neumann boundary condition are discussed.
+  Several features of the eigenfunctions of the Laplacian on an annulus with homogeneous Neumann boundary condition are discussed.
   The distribution of the eigenvalues is discussed in detail, making use of a phase angle function called $\tht$.
-The limiting cases of a disk and a circle are discussed.'
+  The limiting cases of a disk and a circle are discussed.
 ---

 ## The problem and the solution